 One of the seven wonders of the world and referred to by locals as "Mosi-oa-Tunya" (The Smoke that Thunders), Victoria Falls is certainly a sight to behold.
-Straddling the border between Zambia and Zimbabwe this great curtain of falling water spans almost 1¼ miles and is justifiably called one of the Wonders of the Natural World.
+Add the warm and welcoming smiles, the bright African sunshine, the wilderness and wildlife and you'll certainly fall in love with Zambia and Zimbabwe.

 As jaw-dropping today as it was to David Livingstone in 1855, Victoria Falls straddles the borders of both Zambia and Zimbabwe and is, without doubt, a true blockbuster.
 Wider than Niagara and higher than Iguazu, Victoria Falls is the greatest curtain of falling water in the world.